windytan/stereodemux/README.md

 # stereodemux

 This command-line tool converts an FM broadcast signal into stereo sound with de-emphasis applied.
-It is [tested](https://github.com/windytan/stereodemux/blob/master/test/test.pl) against Stereo Tool.
+It is [tested](https://github.com/windytan/stereodemux/blob/master/test/test.pl) against Stereo Tool at input samplerates 128 and 192 kHz.

 It expects 16-bit signed-integer MPX (FM demodulated mono PCM) via stdin and outputs stereo PCM to stdout.